confluentinc/kafka-rest/docs/index.rst

 `common <https://github.com/confluentinc/common>`_,
 `rest-utils <https://github.com/confluentinc/rest-utils>`_, and
 `schema-registry <https://github.com/confluentinc/schema-registry>`_.
 After
-installing these, you can build the Kafka REST Proxy with Maven.
+installing these, you can build the |crest-long|
+with Maven.
 All the standard lifecycle phases work.
 During development, use

 .. sourcecode:: bash